This is an ever growing glossary especially for drummers wanting to learn more about typical drum terms and drum lingo. Don't see one? Let me know!

-You can also use this in conjunction with Level 1 – The workbook/encyclopedia for the Modern Drummer.
+You can also use this in conjunction with the 3D Drumming System – The Ultimate Drummer's Workbook/Encyclopedia

 Playing patterns or rhythms with two limbs at the same time.